Curtiss NC-4: Background

 Emmitt Clayton Bedell, a chief designer for Curtiss, improved the hull by incorporating the Bedell Step, the innovative hydroplane "step" in the hull allowed for breaking clear of the water at takeoff.
 Porte and Curtiss were joined by Lt.
 John H. Towers of the U.S. Navy as a test pilot.
 The 1914 America flying boat produced by Porte and Curtiss was a larger aircraft with two engines and two pusher propellers.
 The members of the team hoped to claim the prize for a transatlantic flight, however their ambitions were curtailed on 4 August 1914 with the outbreak of World War I in Europe.

 Development continued in the U.S. and Porte now back in the Royal Navy's flight arm the RNAS, commissioned more flying boats to be built by the Curtiss Company.
 These could be used for long-range antisubmarine warfare patrols.
 Porte modified these aircraft, and he developed them into his own set of Felixstowe flying boats with more powerful engines, longer ranges, better hulls and better handling characteristics.
 He shared this design with the Curtiss Company, which built these improved models under license, selling them to the U.S. Government.

-This culminated in a set of four identical aircraft, the NC-1, NC-2, NC-3 and the NC-4, the U.S. Navy's first series of four medium-sized Curtiss NC floatplanes made for the Navy by the Curtiss Aeroplane and Motor Company.
+This led in a set of four similar aircraft, the NC-1, NC-2, NC-3 and the NC-4, the U.S. Navy's first series of four huge Curtiss NC flying boats made for the Navy by the Curtiss Aeroplane and Motor Company.
 The NC-4 made its first test flight on 30 April 1919.

 World War I had ended in November 1918, before the completion of the four Curtiss NCs.
 Then in 1919, with several of the new floatplanes in its possession, the officers in charge of the U.S. Navy decided to demonstrate the capability of the seaplanes with a transatlantic flight.
-However it was necessary to schedule refueling and repair stops that were also for crewmen's meals and sleep and rest breaks – since these Curtiss NCs were quite slow in flight.
+However it was necessary to schedule refueling and repair stops that were also for crewmen's meals and sleep and rest breaks—since these Curtiss NCs were quite slow in flight.
 For example, the flight between Newfoundland and the Azores required many hours of night flight because it could not be completed in one day.